Cristina-Sa20/Avocado-EV3/README.md

   2. Our steering had too much backlash
      Our first prototype had its medium motor connected to the steering by a 90° with gears 1:1, it created to us 2 problems:

-     - First, the gears and their backlash were making the robot had a bad steering when we didnt had any correction, the robot just running forward had a lot of trouble to not go to its right side.
+     -First, the gears and their backlash were making the robot had a bad steering when we didnt had any correction, the robot just running forward had a lot of trouble to not go to its right side.

      -The second problem it created was that the correction that our wallfollower or gyrostraight gave to the steering motor, had a delay and